MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/how-to-connect-fed-saml-idp.md

 ## Add Microsoft Entra metadata
 Your SAML 2.0 identity provider needs to adhere to information about the Microsoft Entra ID relying party.
 Microsoft Entra ID publishes metadata at https://nexus.microsoftonline-p.com/federationmetadata/saml20/federationmetadata.xml.

-It is recommended that you always import the latest Microsoft Entra metadata when configuring your SAML 2.0 identity provider.
+It's recommended that you always import the latest Microsoft Entra metadata when configuring your SAML 2.0 identity provider.

 >[!NOTE]
 >Microsoft Entra ID does not read metadata from the identity provider.